Regulations in Wound Care | Vohra Wound Physicians

 End-of-life care and advance care planning are also important to consider.
 This allows a patient to give instructions as to what happens to them if they become incapacitated by illness or aging.
 This can be part of an effective care plan at any skilled nursing facility.

-Keeping the spread of disease to a minimum in a health care facility is vital for people suffering from chronic illness.
+Keeping the spread of disease to a minimum in a healthcare facility is vital for people suffering from chronic illness.

 MRSA tends to attack people with weakened or compromised immune systems, as often is the case with the elderly or patients suffering from chronic disease.
 Carriers of MRSA are able to spread this antibiotic-resistant staph infection in a health care facility even if they show no symptoms themselves.

-Health care workers can help slow the spread of these infections by washing their hands frequently, keeping wounds covered and sanitizing linens and towels.
+Health care workers can help slow the spread of these infections by washing their hands frequently, keeping wounds covered, and sanitizing linens and towels.
 Staffing an Infection preventionist is also a good way to keep infectious disease to a minimum.
-This person is responsible for tracking diseases and infections, calculating infection rates, overseeing staff training and implementing outbreak prevention measures.
+This person is responsible for tracking diseases and infections, calculating infection rates, overseeing staff training, and implementing outbreak prevention measures.

 Working with nurses or doctors who are experts in wound care can reduce CMS penalties for high readmission rates.
 According to the Center for Medical Studies, of the 14,959 skilled nursing facilities subject to the CMS’ Skilled Nursing Facility (SNF) Value-based Purchasing Program, 73% received a penalty while 27% got a bonus.

 Patients who need wound care are those that have a wound that still hasn’t started to heal in two weeks, or that isn’t fully healed in six weeks.
 It is important that skilled nursing facilities work with physicians specialized in wound care, who can treat patients’ wounds on a weekly basis to avoid the need to send patients to a wound care center.
 Sending older patients out to a wound care center subjects the patient to further physical stress, as well as places undue stress on the immune system.
+It may also be stressful for the family members of the patient, owing to the extended hospitalization and recovery time.

 Skilled Nursing Facilities that work with wound care physicians are able to better mitigate complications like limb loss and infection for patients.
 Examples of treatments that a wound care physician can perform within a SNF include sharp debridement, biopsy, negative pressure therapy management, and evaluation and treatment of skin conditions.